 Associate Professor with Tenure (FASTAP 2016).
 Tenure is awarded at this rank to scholars who meet the standard for tenure as articulated in the Report of the Faculty of Arts and Sciences FASTAP Review Committee (2016).
 Associate professors are expected to build upon the accomplishments that earned them their permanent appointments, so that within a reasonable period of time-typically between three and five years after the initial promotion-they will merit successful consideration for full professor as described below.
+Associate professors with tenure can be formally considered at the department level and, if appropriate, at the TAC level for promotion to (full) professor more than once, but normally no more frequently than at two-year intervals.

 Professor (FASTAP 2016).
-The title of full professor is earned by those individuals who meet the FASTAP 2016 tenure standard who have a body of distinguished achievements in their record of research, with a commensurate national and international reputation, and who (continue to) display the excellence in teaching and service that is expected of all tenured professors at Yale.
+The title of full professor is earned by those persons who meet the FASTAP 2016 tenure standard who have a body of distinguished achievements in their record of research, with a commensurate national and international reputation, and who (continue to) display the excellence in teaching and service that is expected of all tenured professors at Yale.
 It is expected that professors will continue to develop the qualities of scholarship, creativity, teaching, and University citizenship that earned them their appointments.

-28 Report to the Executive Committee of the Faculty of Arts and Sciences of the Ad Hoc Committee on Policies and Procedures on Tenure Appointments (1965).
+29 Report to the Executive Committee of the Faculty of Arts and Sciences of the Ad Hoc Committee on Policies and Procedures on Tenure Appointments (1965).